 Good oral health has many benefits, not only for your mouth but your overall wellbeing too.
 In recent years, gum di

 sease has been linked with a number of general health conditions.
+Including:

 Adults should be looking for a small-to-medium-sized brush head.
 This should have soft-to-medium, multi-tufted, round-ended nylon bristles or ‘filaments’.
 The head should be small enough to reach all parts of the mouth – especially the back of the mouth where it can be difficult to reach.